material-components/material-components-ios/components/Chips/README.md

 ### Making chips accessible

-Always ensure that your chips meet minimum touch requirements, as defined by either Apple's Human Interface Guidelines or Material.
+Always verify that your chips meet minimum touch requirements, as defined by either Apple's Human Interface Guidelines or Material.
 Material recommends a 44x44 minimum touch target.

 Remember to set any relevant `accessibilityLabels` or `accessibilityTraits`, especially if you are not satisfied with default system values.

 ### Ink ripple animation

 Chips display animated ink splashes when the user presses the chip.
-Keep in mind this will appear on top of your 'highlighted' backgroundColor.
+Note that if you have a background color set for the `highlighted` state the ink animation will occur on top of that color.

 ### Stateful properties

-Like UIButton, Material Chips have many state-dependant properties.
-Set your background color, title color, border style, and elevation for each of their states.
-If you don't set a value for a specific state it will fall back to whatever value has been provided for the Normal state.
-Don't forget that you'll also need to set values for the combined states, such as Highlighted | Selected.
+Like `UIButton`, `MDCChipView` provides many state-dependant accessors.
+These methods allow you to set the background color, title color, border style, and elevation, both for individual states and combinations of states.
+If no value is set for a given state, the `normal` value will used.

 ### Selected Image View

-In order to make it as clear as possible a chip has been selected, you can optionally set the image of the `selectedImageView`.
+Setting the image for the `selectedImageView` is optional but can help clarify that a chip is selected.
 This image will only appear when the chip is selected.
-If you have a image set on the standard `imageView`, then the `selectedImageView` will appear on top.
+If you have an image set on the standard `imageView`, then the `selectedImageView` will appear on top of it.
 Otherwise you'll need to resize the chip to show the selected image.
 See the Filter chip example to see this in action.

 ### Padding

-There are 4 `padding` properties which control how a chip is laid out.
-One for each of the chip's subviews (`imageView` and `selectedImageView` share one padding property), and one which wraps all the others (`contentPadding`).
+There are 4 `padding` properties that determine a chip's layout: one for each of the chip's subviews (`imageView` and `selectedImageView` share one padding property), and one which wraps all the others (`contentPadding`).
 This is useful so that you can set each of the padding properties to ensure your chips look correct whether or not they have an image and/or accessory view.
 The chip